lorenzoridolfi/reproduce_porto_winner_solution/readme.md

 UPDATE:

+- In the first run, to generate the DAE, I used RMSprop and used early-stopping with a patience of 20 iterations over improvements on loss.
+It stopped around 300 iterations.
+To be sure, I'm running the DAE again, now with Adam and a patience of 100 iterations.

-Doing some manual parameter adjustment I got a partial gini score of 0.29 in a CV, but the final average was near 0.27.
+- Doing some manual parameter adjustment I got a partial gini score of 0.29 in a CV, but the final average was near 0.27.
 Now I'm running a hyperopt parameter search, using keras_hyper_dae.py, to discover the best values for lr, l2 reg and dropout to be used in keras_final_dae.py, currently with the wrong parameters, to produce the final result.
 As the winner used C++ and a different NN library, I believe it's normal to have to adjust the parameters.